reportportal/agent-js-playwright/README.md

 # @reportportal/agent-js-playwright

-Agent for integration Playwright with ReportPortal.
+Agent to integrate Playwright with ReportPortal.
 * More about [Playwright](https://playwright.dev/)
 * More about [ReportPortal](http://reportportal.io/)